 Chickadees are more numerous.

-However, to expect bluebird numbers can (or should) ever return to the extreme
+However, to expect Eastern Bluebird numbers could ever return to the extreme

 highs of the 1800's is unrealistic.
 House Sparrows and Starlings are here to stay.

 Forests have returned in many places, although a mere shadow of their former size.

 And the small farm of yesteryear will not return.
 A couple hundred million more

 people with houses, cars, highways, and buildings now occupy bluebird habitat of

 the 1800's.
 The clock cannot be turned back.
 The Eastern Bluebird cannot reattain

 the abnormally high numbers of the 1800's.
 Those levels are gone forever because